NBISweden/MrBayes/INSTALL-Docker-Ubuntu.md

   of MrBayes with Beagle.
 The installation is made inside a Docker container, hence, this is *not* a Dockerfile.

+- Instructions for Debian are identical, but you would use a Debian container such as `debian:sid` instead of `ubuntu:20.04`.

 - We could not get beagle to work from inside MrBayes unless Beagle is configured using `-rpath`, or `LD_LIBRARY_PATH` is set before running MrBayes.